AditiR-42/cache-4-trash/README.md

 ### Model Training

-### Hardware Setup
+### Model Deployment and Hardware Setup

 To deploy our already-trained model to Arduino Nicla Vision, first clone this repository, then simply connect the Nicla to the computer and open OpenMV IDE.
+Open the

+`./cache-4-trash/cache4trash/final_nicla_cache4trash.py`

-Open the `final_nicla_cache4trash.py` script from the cache-4-trash repository.
+script from the cache-4-trash repository.

 Within OpenMV IDE, go to -> Tools -> Run Bootloader (Load Firmware) to load our firmware into the Nicla. select the pathway on your local computer that leads to